Global-Water-Security-Center/ClimateDataProcessingPipelines/README.md

 Before you begin, ensure you have the following installed:
 - [R](https://www.r-project.org/)
 - Necessary R packages: `terra`, `sf`, `dplyr`, `tidyr`, `purrr`, `stringr`.

+### Prerequisites for Python pipelines

+Make sure you have the latest version of Python installed (https://www.python.org/downloads/) along with an IDE (Spyder, VS Code, PyCharm etc)

 ### Installation